 - to build a company that stands for sustainability—to lead by example– to shine a light on companies in the online gaming world and to urge them to do the same.

-- to provide and translate the corporate information that is available to the consumer and create awareness in the online gaming world that would help lead to change.
+- to gather, through investigative journalism, corporate information and translate it into easy-to-understand language for consumers and this way create awareness in the online gaming world that would help lead to change.

-It’s a simple choice.
-Choose to support companies that hold themselves to a higher standard of sustainability.
-Provide those companies with your patronage and pass by companies that would only offer lip service or the barest minimum of participation possible—and then only because the laws tell them they must.
+Players have a simple choice: choose to support companies that hold themselves to a higher standard of sustainability.
+Provide those companies with their patronage and pass by companies that would only offer lip service or the barest minimum of participation possible—and then only because the laws tell them they must.